wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

 help you brainstorm what day-to-day functioning can be streamlined and automated for employees.

-Next, you recruit business owners from each business unit to learn more about different tasks and regions, for roles like physicians, nurses, IT professionals, student interns, office administrators, janitorial staff, and other employees.
+Next, you recruit business owners from each business unit to learn more about different tasks and regions.
+You try to get business owners who supervise roles like physicians, nurses, IT professionals, student interns, office administrators, janitorial staff, and other employees.

-Then, you also ask for input from departmental communication specialists and SharePoint site owners so that you can better understand how news and resources are communicated to the employees at both the organization and departmental levels.
+Then, you also ask for input from departmental communication specialists and SharePoint site owners so that you can better understand how they help to communicate news and resources at both the organization and departmental levels.

 Finally, you invite Lamna Healthcare's Microsoft Teams and SharePoint admins and a team of IT experts to help complete technical requirements and advise other technical decisions.

-By collaborating with a wide range of stakeholders who work directly with all the different business units at the hospital, you'll get insights into how to best inform, connect, and engage employees, and which tasks and scenarios in employees' daily work can be streamlined with Viva Connections.
+By collaborating with a wide range of stakeholders who work directly with all business units at the hospital, you get insights into how to best inform, connect, and engage employees.
+You also get insights into which tasks and scenarios in employees' daily work can be streamlined with Viva Connections.